 Targeted stakeholder engagement will continue to take place throughout the year.
-Meeting invitations have been sent to relevant Council-appointed citizen advisory committees now that they have been re-established, including those representing transportation, seniors, youth, gender equity, and persons with disabilities.
+Staff are also meeting with relevant Council-appointed citizen advisory committees now that they have been re-established, including those representing transportation, seniors, youth, gender equity, and persons with disabilities.
+An intersectional lens is being applied to this project, aligning with